symfony/symfony-docs/book/validation.rst

 to its class and then pass it to the ``validator`` service.

 Behind the scenes, a constraint is simply a PHP object that makes an assertive statement.
-In real life, a constraint could be: "The cake must not be burned".
+In real life, a constraint could be: 'The cake must not be burned'.
 In Symfony, constraints are similar: they are assertions that a condition is true.
 Given a value, a constraint will tell you if that value adheres to the rules of the constraint.